brsmith-mozilla/Clone-Test/index.md

 ### Why Lean Data Practices?

-Lean Data Practices are a technique to manage data to help you build trust with members and reduce operational risk.
+Lean Data Practices are a technique to manage data to help you build trust with users and reduce operational risk.
 You don’t need an engineering degree or a dedicated budget to apply these practices.
 All you need is a commitment from your organization to think through data decisions thoughtfully.

 **Increased Trust**<br/>
-Members are much less likely to take actions or use services of organizations they don’t trust.
-Once trust is lost, it's hard -- ifnot impossible -- to regain.
+Users are much less likely to purchase products or use services from organizations they don’t trust.
+Once trust is lost, it's hard -- if not impossible -- to regain.

 **Reduced Risk**<br/>
 Every additional byte you store increases your operating costs and the costs to deal with a data or security breach (like legal fees, fines, credit monitoring services, etc.).